Vistahm/cli-downloader/README.md

 A simple command-line downloader written in C for downloading files over HTTPS using OpenSSL library and sockets.
 This project demonstrates the use of SSL/TLS for secure communications and includes features for progress tracking during downloads.

 > When I first started using Linux almost 1.5 years ago, I had problem with downloads.
-> I never liked using a browser downloader so after some research I came across the XDG program which in of itself is a decent program, but a little out of date.
+> I never liked using a browser downloader so after some research I came across the Xtreme Download Manager program which in of itself is a decent program, but a little out of date.
 > So recently I decided to build a simple command-line downloader which I can give the link to it and it will just download the file, and here it is!
 > Maybe I'll consider creating a GUI version of this program in the future.